vacool6/graphQL-Apollo-Server/README.md

 ## GQL vs REST

-### 1. Data fetching:
+#### 1. Data fetching:
-REST: Pre-defined endpoints with fixed data structures.
+`REST`: Pre-defined endpoints with fixed data structures.

-GraphQL: Flexible queries for custom data retrieval.
+`GraphQL`: Flexible queries for custom data retrieval.

-### 2. Over-fetching/under-fetching:
+#### 2. Over-fetching/under-fetching:
-REST: Often leads to over-fetching (retrieving more data than needed) or under-fetching (requiring multiple requests).
+`REST`: Often leads to over-fetching (retrieving more data than needed) or under-fetching (requiring multiple requests).

-GraphQL: Allows clients to request only the data they need, reducing over-fetching and under-fetching. without versioning, as clients specify their data requirements.
+`GraphQL`: Allows clients to request only the data they need, reducing over-fetching and under-fetching. without versioning, as clients specify their data requirements.

-### 3. Efficiency:
+#### 3. Efficiency:
-REST: May involve multiple requests for related data.
+`REST`: May involve multiple requests for related data.

-GraphQL: Single request can retrieve all required data.
+`GraphQL`: Single request can retrieve all required data.
 ## Getting started

 1 ) Need to have nodejs installed.